jackiefletcher/pizza-shoppe/README.md

 INTRODUCTION
 ------------
-The shipment calculator app allows users determine the cost based on the package details.
+The pizza shoppe app allows users determine the number of slices based on the pizza toppings and size.

 REQUIREMENTS
 ------------